What to Do After You Get Engaged

 Set your wedding budget

 You can't begin to make any decisions about your wedding day until you've set a budget.
 Determine if you and your fiance will be using savings or a loan to cover your wedding costs and if either of your families will be contributing.
 Once you've laid out your overall budget consider dividing your budget into smaller portions and attribute them to certain items associated with your wedding day (i.e. wedding dress, tuxedo rental, postage, reception venue, tips, etc.).
-If you're not sure where to even begin with budgeting or what things will realistically cost then consider our next tip.
+If you're not sure where to even begin with budgeting or what things will realistically cost then consider hiring a wedding planner.

 Hire a Wedding Planner